The Promenade

 First Point

-By order of Arneld III, Lord Prominere, the 19th of Churus is to be a public festival held in honor of the visit and work of Isobard Quickquill.Firstpoint was home to the original center of The Promenade, and still maintains that ancient theme to this day.
-Here, most celebrations take place, but unlike in ancient times, they are generally limited to the wealthy.
+By order of Arneld III, Lord Prominere, the 19th of Churus is to be a public festival held in honor of the visit and work of Isobard Quickquill.Firstpoint was once the original center of The Promenade, and still maintains that ancient theme to this day.
+Here, most celebrations take place, but unlike in ancient times, they are generally limited to gatherings of the wealthy.
 While most of the structures there are residential, they are sparse, and Firstpoint largely consists of squares with fountains, or open grass fields for public use.

 Outflow

-The Outflow was where goods traveled from the Landside to the docks on the old canal system, and while it still retains that original use, its character has changed greatly over the years.
-Now the home to up-and-coming segments of the population, rather than the old laborers who used to work along the shores of the canal, the Outflow plays host to gang members trying to play at civilizing, a burgeoning middle class of clerical workers, and a wide variety of inns for travelers coming to the Coquet Heights from the east of Anhara.Newblood
+The Outflow was where goods traveled from the Landside to the docks on the old canal system, and while it still retains that original use its character has changed greatly over the years.
+Now home to up-and-coming segments of the population, rather than the old laborers who used to work along the shores of the canal, the Outflow plays host to gang members trying to play at civilizing, a burgeoning middle class of clerical workers, and a wide variety of inns for travelers coming to the Coquet Heights from the east of Anhara.Newblood

 "The Exchange's annual report today also showed a fourfold increase in purchases of imported building materials, indicating the expected housing boom in Newblood" - Podspot HeraldNewblood, located close at hand to the Exchange, is home to a growing new class within The Promenade.
 Here, the middlemen and staff of the ever-expanding offices of the Landside's business community live, carving out a life for themselves between the overbearing decadence of the district's traditional denizens, and the crippling poverty of their Seaside neighbors.
 Newblood is a pleasant community of cobbled, tree-lined streets, constant construction projects, and new apartment buildings which act as a starting point for housing the aspiring businessmen.